Bertrand Traore ends four-year Premier League wait with West Brom strike | Goal.com

 The Burkina Faso international had assisted Anwar El-Ghazi for the Claret and Blue Army’s first goal just five minutes into the game at the Hawthorns.

-The hosts’ ambition of equalising got dashed in the 37th minute as Jake Livermore was given the marching orders following a high and reckless tackle on Jack Grealish.
+The hosts’ ambition of equalising were dashed in the 37th minute as Jake Livermore was given his marching orders following a high and reckless tackle on Jack Grealish.

-He doubled his side’s advantage in the 84th minute after he collected an offload from Grealish, charged forward, cut back before picking out Sam Johnstone’s corner with a sublime finish.
+Traore doubled his side’s advantage in the 84th minute after he collected an offload from Grealish, charged forward and cut back before placing the ball in the corner of Sam Johnstone’s goal with a sublime finish.

 OHHHHHH BERTRAND TRAORÉ! 🤩— Aston Villa (@AVFCOfficial) December 20, 2020